Chapter 5101:2-25 Title XX Social Services Program: Administration

 (5) The CDJFS must maintain the original and all amended county profile(s) with signature(s) on file to present at a state hearing upon request or in the event of an inquiry.

-(B) The JFS 01821shall include the services to be provided and for each service the estimated unduplicated number of persons to be served and estimated total expenditures including state, federal and local dollars.
-The county chooses the service(s) it wishes to offer from a catalogue of Title XX services listed on the county profile, but each profile must include at least one service directed at each of the following five program goals.
+(B) The JFS 01821shall include the services to be provided and for each service the estimated un duplicated number of persons to be served and estimated total expenditures including state, federal and local dollars.
+The county chooses the service(s) it wishes to offer from a catalogue of Title XX services listed on the county profile , but each profile must include one or more services directed at one or more of the following five program goals.
 Each individual can be counted no more than once in any service category.
 The count is to include primary consumers and individuals authorized to receive the service on behalf of a primary consumer.
 The five national goals for Title XX are:

 (1) Achieving or maintaining economic self-support to prevent, reduce, or eliminate dependency.